webeet-io/_onboarding/src/content/docs/onboarding/swe/day-by-day/day-two.md

 ---

-### Green: Make the Test Pass
+### Green Phase: Make the Test Pass

 Let's implement the `create` logic to satisfy our test.

 - [ ] **Define the Database Transaction Layer**
       This layer provides clean, reusable functions for interacting with the database.
+You'll add this logic to the `database.plugin.ts` and `database.transactions.ts` files created on Day One.

   <details>
   <summary>Click to see code for the transaction helpers and plugin</summary>